 Safe and effective, this device features CO2 technology for precise cosmetic spot and skin tag removal.
 This technology works by precisely targeting the lesion (dark spot or skin tag) and freezing tissue while leaving the surrounding skin unaffected.
 Treatment is quick (only 3 to 5 seconds per spot) and painless.
-Typically, only one treatment session is necessary.

 The CryoCorrect device specifically addresses dark spots and skin tags.

 A non-laser treatment option for minor skin irregularities via direct high-frequency technology.
 Treatment is quick and typically, only 1-2 treatments are necessary.
 High-frequency treatments can address quite a few types of minor skin irregularities including:

 Flat hyperpigmentation is common, and typically harmless, but can be undesirable to some individuals.
 Patches of skin can become darker in color than the normal surrounding skin.
 This darkening occurs when an excess of melanin, the pigment that produces normal skin color, forms deposits in the skin resulting in darker patches or spots.

 Broken capillaries are tiny blood vessels, often spidery in appearance, that can become visible near the surface of the skin.
 These small, red veins most commonly appear on the cheeks and/or around the nose.
 Fair skin, dry skin, and sensitive skin types can be most susceptible to broken capillaries as their cell walls are more delicate and fragile.